 Career Search (LC300)

 Career Search is a one-credit course offered each semester.
 The course focuses on writing resumes and cover letters, interviewing, researching companies, and other aspects of the job search.

 All undergraduate students need to complete the Experiential Education requirement in order to graduate.
 Recognizing that students can learn more by combining the theories and ideas taught in the classroom with experiences from the “real world,” Monmouth provides opportunities such as internships, cooperative education, service-learning, and experienced education courses to help students achieve these objectives.

 Students and alumni who want to keep up on opportunities in the job market can view new jobs via the Hawks Career Link.
 The Hawks Career Link is a fully integrated system that students and alumni can use to view full-time, part-time, and internship positions posted here by employers seeking to hire Monmouth students and alumni.
 Resumes and other documents can be uploaded for use in job applications.
 Students and alumni may also view information about employers and upcoming career events.

-Students and alumni are also encouraged to visit with staff in the Career Services office to learn about other strategies for researching and locating job opportunities, such as using internet job boards, LinkedIn, job fairs, and networking.
-Career Services staff can provide advice for all career-related questions, edit and review resumes, coach individuals preparing for job interviews, as well as offer advice about pursuing graduate school.
+Students and alumni are also encouraged to visit with staff in the Career Development office to learn about other strategies for researching and locating job opportunities, such as using internet job boards, LinkedIn, job fairs, and networking.
+Career Development staff can provide advice for all career-related questions, edit and review resumes, coach individuals preparing for job interviews, as well as offer advice about pursuing graduate school.
 To make an appointment with one of the staff, simply call 732-571-3471 during business hours.